Exo on the Couch

 Alan has recently written a book called ‘The Patient Experience: The Future of the Healthcare Industry’.
 We’re really happy to have him on the couch today!

 Alan has been working on the Patient Experience throughout his career, with both clients and partners.
 Originally he began from an operations and engineer perspective, by helping them to optimise and strategise the ways which they worked.

 The biggest impact Alan has found throughout his career has been in healthcare and medicine, where he feels he has the ability to positively improve the lives of more people at once.
 This is the reason Alan wrote his book back in 2019.
 It has been out now for nearly two years, and during the last twelve months, interest in The Patient Experience Group has grown exponentially due to the global nature of desire to maintain patient experience as a core value.

-Alan’s book covers a lot of ground with patient experience, but let’s go further into the digital patience experience.
+Alan’s book covers a lot of ground with patient experience, but let’s explore the digital patience experience.

 Many people have had to experience the digital services available from healthcare businesses and organisations, such as Telehealth.
 But this is by no means the only kind of digital experience within healthcare.

-Patient data needs to be handled with such a great amount of care.
-Obviously governing bodies wants to retain control of that data.
+Patient data needs to be handled with a great amount of care.
+Governing bodies want to retain control of that data.
 But is this the right strategy?